qpfiffer/qpfiffer.com/posts/2015-05-23-Sparse_vectors.markdown

     _________
     | F | V |

-Their offsets would be 0 and 1, respectively.
+Their **offsets** would be 0 and 1, respectively.

 ### Insertion

 Insertion is pretty cool.
-We're going to get into [bitshifting](https://en.wikipedia.org/wiki/Bitwise_operation), a really cool bitmap thing and some weird ways of moving memory around.
+We're going to get into [bit-shifting](https://en.wikipedia.org/wiki/Bitwise_operation), a really cool bitmap thing and some weird ways of moving memory around.
 So let's just dive in, here is the [whole relevant method](https://code.google.com/p/sparsehash/source/browse/trunk/src/sparsehash/sparsetable#1110):